-The Amalfi Coast is a photographer's dream, home to picturesque Italian landscapes, secret caverns and some of the country’s most idyllic towns.
+The Amalfi Coast is a haven for couples and honeymooners alike, thanks to its picturesque Italian landscapes and some of Italy's most idyllic towns.